Remarks on the reinforcement of the spectrum of an elliptic problem with Robin boundary condition: Introduction

 We study the asymptotic behaviour of $\lambda_{ \eps}^j(h)$ when $\eps$ approaches $0$.
 In particular, we will show that, for every $j\in\N$, $\lambda_{ \varepsilon}^j(h)$ converges to $\lambda^j(h)$, the $j$-th eigenvalue of the following limit problem

 and study the dependence of the limit eigenvalues on the function $h$.
-The limit of the solutions to elliptic problems of this type, and their properties, has been extensively studied in the case of the Dirichlet boundary condition in \cite{BCF80, F80, AB86, BBN17} (see also \cite{B88, BB19, HLL22, HLL24, AKK25, AKK25bis} ) and more recently for the Robin boundary condition in \cite{DPNST21} and \cite{DPO25} (see also \cite{ACNT24} and \cite{AC25}).
-In particular, in \cite{F80} and \cite{DPO25}, the authors prove the convergence of the principal eigenvalue.
+The limit of the solutions to elliptic problems of this type, and their properties, has been extensively studied in the case of the Dirichlet boundary condition in \cite{BCF80, F80, AB86, BBN17} (see also \cite{B88, BB19, HLL22, HLL24, AKK25, AKK25bis} ) and more recently for the Robin boundary condition in \cite{ZRWZ09, LWZZ12, DPNST21, DPO25} (see also \cite{ACNT24} and \cite{AC25}).
+In particular, in \cite{F80}, \cite{ZRWZ09} and \cite{DPO25}, the authors investigates asymptotic properties of the principal eigenvalue.
+We finally refer to \cite{CNT26} for a brief survey paper on the subject and on the related optimisation problems.

 The interest in the eigenvalue problem \eqref{eq forte autofunz} is motivated by the study of thermal insulation.
-Indeed, if $\Omega$ represents a thermal conductor of thermal diffusivity $k_\Omega$ surrounded by a thin layer of highly insulated material $\Sigma$ of thermal diffusivity $k_\Sigma<<k_\Omega$, setting $\eps=k_\Sigma/k_\Omega$, we have that, setting the outside temperature to zero, the temperature, $T$, in the insulated body $\overline{\Omega}\cup\Sigma$ is a solution to the heat equation
+Indeed, if $\Omega$ represents a thermal conductor of thermal diffusivity $k_\Omega$ surrounded by a thin layer of highly insulated material $\Sigma_\eps$ of thermal diffusivity $k_\Sigma<<k_\Omega$, setting $\eps=k_\Sigma/k_\Omega$, we have that, assuming the outside temperature to be equal to zero, the temperature, $T$, in the insulated body $\Omega_\eps$ is a solution to the heat equation

 where $f$ represents the heat source, $T_0$ is the initial temperature, and the Robin boundary condition, according to Newton's law of cooling, models the case in which the main mode of heat transfer with the environment is through convection.
 Hence, the temperature $T$ can be written as